-The symposium ”The African Human Fossil Record’ took place last 26-27 of September at Toulouse, France.
+The symposium ”The African Human Fossil Record” in 2014 took place on 26-27 of September at Toulouse, France.
 This post summarizes a selection of topics presented in this meeting, in alphabetical order per author.
 By the way… look at the event logo on the right, really nice!

 Beaudet A. et al

 Some on-going studies try to determine the chronology of key sites in the Crandle of Humankind:

 - Swartkrans (first place where the co-ocurrence of early Homo and Paranthropus was recognized).

 - Kroomdraai (which yielded the type specimen of Paranthropus TM 1517).

 - Makapansgat (deposits of Australopithecus africanus remains dating to 3.0-2.6 MYA).

 The initial results of the study show that Kromdraai dating could be closer to Makapansgat, thus older than previously thought, and that the deposits of Swartkrans are younger than 2 Ma.